gyjun0230/wgs_conversions/README.md

 Note: This requires a reference LLA position to serve as the origin of the local ENU frame.

 ## Usage ##
-To familiarize yourself with using these ROS services, see the code in the example directory.
+To familiarize yourself with using the ROS services, see the code in the example directory.
 This directory contains examples of a C++ and a python client.

 From the workspace directory, run catkin_make with BUILD_EXAMPLE option set to ON
 ```